yparcs/crawlab/README.md

 crawlab
 ===============================

-An interactive toolkit for web crawler
+An experimental toolkit for web crawler

 Installation
 ------------